prog2021/hog-instruction/hog-start.md

 ## Hog Assignment Getting Started - How to Download the Assignment

-These instructions describe how to get started with the [Hog Project][hog] of [Composing Programs][compose-progs].
+These instructions describe how to get started with the [Hog Project][hog] from [CS61A][cs61a].

+After you perform these instructions you will have a Git repository containing all the starter code for the Hog Project.
+You **do not** need to download a ZIP file from the cs61a web site;
+your Git repo already contains that code.

 1. Go to this Assignment URL and accept the assignment:
    <https://classroom.github.com/a/CHAQ2BIa>

-   - Github will create a 'git' repository for you containing starter code.
+   - Github will create a 'git' repository for you containing starter code
+   - Github will show the URL for your Github repo.
+See below for how to clone this.
    - You *may* need to refresh the screen to see your repository URL.

 2. Open a Terminal or Command Line (cmd) window on your computer, and change to a directory